11 Genius Hacks Every Girl With Thin Hair Should Know

 Okay, okay.
 So teasing may be one of the most stigmatised hair practices around.
 However, we happen to think that DJ Tanner and Bon Jovi might have actually been on to something (kind of joking, kind of not).
 When done strategically, teasing can actually add some super-soft volume to lifeless locks.
 And if you’ve ever wanted to create the coveted “model-off-duty bedhead,” it might just be your ticket.

 As much as we love ponytails (they’re our BHD go-to after all), they tend to be a dead giveaway when it comes to thin hair.
 However, here at Byrdie we actually have multiple tricks for making your tail appear fuller, not floppy.
-Our favourite (and easiest) hack?
+Our favorite (and easiest) hack?
 Prop it up.
 Doubling up on hair ties will instantly counteract slouch and give your pony some added lift.

 Always part your hair on the exact same side?
 Well, welcome to the club, you’re a serial hair-parter.
 Switching up your part is one the easiest and chicest hacks in terms of giving fine hair an added boost and instant makeover (seriously, you’ll be amazed at the number of compliments… even if people can’t detect exactly what’s changed).
 Try a deep-part on the opposite side of the scalp for some serious volume and a look that we deem super alluring.